ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'key', containing the keying material for the group communication, or information required to derive it.

 * 'num', containing the version number of the keying material for the group communication, formatted as an integer.
+The initial version MUST be set to 0 at the KDC.

 The exact format of the 'key' value MUST be defined in applications of this specification (REQ6).
 Additionally, documents specifying the key format MUST register it in the "ACE Groupcomm Key" registry defined in {{iana-key}}, including its name, type and application profile to be used with.